-In a Resolution dated 10 March 2020, the Supreme Court En Banc resolved to transfer the consolidated cases from the Third Division to the En Banc.
+In a Resolution dated 10 March 2020, the Supreme Court En Banc resolved to transfer the consolidated cases from the Third Division to the En Banc, where this case which has the lowest docket number, i.e. G.R.
+No. 196372, was originally assigned, hence, all four cases are now consolidated and pending before the Supreme Court En Banc.
 Furthermore, the Supreme Court En Banc also noted GSMI's Manifestation dated 3 February 2020 on the IPO Director General's Decision dated 27 December 2019.

 Tanduay Distillers, Inc. vs. Ginebra San Miguel Inc. G.R.
 Nos.
-210224 and 219632 SC - Third Division
+210224 and 219632 SC - En Banc